simonchen/maoyan_font_decryption/README.md

 1. The variance based on all contour points comparison - getVar(pt_divs) , pt_divs is the list of ratio between the featurizes of tow points, lowest variance means higher similarity.
 2. Number of same points - same_pt_cnt , more same points means higher similarity.
-3. The difference of how many points between two glyphs, the difference is more that means lower similarity.
+3. The difference of how many points between two glyphs, lower similarity is on higher difference.

 ## Quick test
 [font_decrypt.py](font_decrypt.py) contains a fixed list of fonts for testing, it does convert the encrypted HTML numbers to the actual numbers.